Stackclash/5e-vault/4. World Almanac/NPCs/Morgantha.md

     \ or vice versa.
 To do so, Morgantha must have a heartstone in her possession."
   "name": "Etherealness"
 - "desc": "While on the Ethereal Plane, Morgantha magically touches a sleeping humanoid\
     \ on the Material Plane.
-A protection from evil and good spell cast on the target\
+A [[5.
+Mechanics/Spells/Protection From Evil And Good.md|protection from evil and good]]\
-    \ prevents this contact, as does a magic circle.
-As long as the contact persists,\
+    \ spell cast on the target prevents this contact, as does a magic circle.
+As long\
-    \ the target has dreadful visions.
-If these visions last for at least 1 hour,\
+    \ as the contact persists, the target has dreadful visions.
+If these visions last\
-    \ the target gains no benefit from its rest, and its hit point maximum is reduced\
+    \ for at least 1 hour, the target gains no benefit from its rest, and its hit\
-    \ by dice: 1d10|avg (1d10).
-If this effect reduces the target's hit point\
+    \ point maximum is reduced by dice: 1d10|avg (1d10).
+If this effect reduces\
-    \ maximum to 0, the target dies, and if the target was evil, its soul is trapped\
+    \ the target's hit point maximum to 0, the target dies, and if the target was\
-    \ in Morgantha's soul bag.
-The reduction to the target's hit point maximum lasts\
+    \ evil, its soul is trapped in Morgantha's soul bag.
+The reduction to the target's\
-    \ until removed by the  greater restoration spell or similar magic."
+    \ hit point maximum lasts until removed by the  [[5.
+Mechanics/Spells/Greater Restoration.md|greater restoration]]\
+    \ spell or similar magic."
   "name": "Nightmare Haunting (1/Day)"
 "source":
 - "CoS"
 "image": "4.
-World Almanac/NPCs/token/morgantha.png"
+World Almanac/NPCs/token/morgantha-cos.webp"
 ```
 ^statblock